Petit (singer): Career

 In 2023, he released the single "Taki Taki" on the ADA Music Italy label.
 In September of the same year, he auditioned for the twenty-third edition of the music talent show Amici di Maria De Filippi, broadcast on Canale 5, and then made it to the initial stage.
 In March 2024, he gained access to the evening phase of the program, joining the team led by professors Alessandra Celentano and Rudy Zerbi.
-The following May, he reached the final, placing fifth and winning the TIM Communications Award.
+The following May, he reached the final, placing third and winning the TIM Communications Award.

 While participating in Amici he released several unreleased songs, including "Che fai" (produced by Takagi & Ketra), "Guagliò" (produced by Zef), "Tornerai" (certified gold record) and "Mammamì" (certified platinum record), included in his self-titled EP, released on 17 May 2024, also containing the songs "Feriscimi" and Brooklyn.
 In the summer of the same year he performed at various musical events, including the RDS Summer Festival, TIM Summer Hits, Battiti Live, 105 Summer Festival and Yoga Radio Bruno Estate.

 In July 2024, the single "Mammamì RMX" was released, a reworked version of "Mammamì" featuring SLF and Fred De Palma.
 On 13 September she released the single "Lingerie".
 The single "Mezzanotte" was released on 13 March 2025, followed on May 15 by the single "Vivere da morire" and on 13 June by the single "Vitamì".

 In October 2025, he was chosen to compete in Sanremo Giovani 2025, the youth selection for the Sanremo Music Festival 2026, with the song "Un bel casino".
+He advanced from the first phase on 25 November but was ultimately eliminated in the semi-final of 9 December.